The contact geometry of the spatial circular restricted 3-body problem: Blue sky catastrophes

 \section{Blue sky catastrophes}

-In this section we will investigate some dynamical consequences of the contact type condition; we will see that no blue sky catastrophes can occur in the range of energy-parameters where Theorem~\ref{thm:firstthm} applies.
+In this section we will investigate some dynamical consequences of the contact-type condition; we will see that no blue sky catastrophes can occur in the range of energy-parameters where Theorem~\ref{thm:firstthm} applies.

 Let us start by explaining what a blue sky catastrophe is.
 Simply put, if we are given a smooth $1$-parameter family of periodic orbits $\{ \gamma_s \}_{s\in[0,s_0)}$, then we say that this family undergoes a blue sky catastrophe at $s=s_0$ if both the period and length go to infinity as $s\to s_0$.